Patio Budgeting 101: How to Estimate Your Patio Costs

 Factors Influencing Labor Costs:

-Typically, labor accounts for 30% to 50% of the total project cost, influenced by the material choice and design complexity.
+Usually, labor makes up 30% to 50% of the total project cost, depending on your material choice and how complicated the design is.

 Estimating Labor Expenses:

-To gauge labor costs, consider a general estimate of $8-$20 per square foot, depending on the aforementioned factors.
+To estimate labor costs, think about a rough range of $8-$20 per square foot, based on the factors mentioned earlier.

 Calculate this by multiplying the total square footage of your patio by the labor cost per square foot.